-\ywc{We first pre-train image panoptic segmentation network without tracking functionality on Cityscapes-VPS and VIPER dataset.
-We follow most of the settings and hyper-parameters of PanopticFCN \cite{li2021panopticfcn} and implement our models with the Pytorch-based toolbox Detectron2 \footnote{https://github.com/facebookresearch/detectron2}.
-We adopt multi-scale inference scaling equal to {0.5, 0.625, 0.6875, 0.8125, 0.875, 1} for $1024\times 2048$ Cityscapes and $1080\times 1920$ VIPER images.
+We first pre-train the image panoptic segmentation network, PanopticFCN~\cite{li2021panopticfcn} without tracking functionality on the Cityscapes-VPS and VIPER datasets and implement our models with the Pytorch-based toolbox Detectron2~\footnote{https://github.com/facebookresearch/detectron2}.
+Following VPSNet-Track~\cite{kim2020vps}, we adopt the same multi-scale inference scaling equal to {0.5, 0.625, 0.6875, 0.8125, 0.875, 1}.
+The resolution of the Cityscapes image is $1024\times 2048$, while the VIPER image is $1080\times 1920$.
 We optimize the network with an initial rate of 0.0025 on 4 GeForce GTX TITAN X GPUs, where each mini-batch has four images.
-The optimizer is SGD with weight decay 1e-4 and momentum 0.9.
-Then we finetune instance tracker with differentiable matching layer on Cityscapes and VIPER dataset.
+We use the SGD optimizer with weight decay 1e-4 and momentum 0.9.
+Then we finetune the instance tracker with the differentiable matching layer on the Cityscapes and VIPER datasets.
 For finetuning our instance tracker, we optimize the network with initial rate 1e-4 and 2 GeForce GTX TITAN X GPUs, where each mini-batch has 16 images.
 The pixel-tracker does not need training, which loads the pre-trained model weight from the optical flow network.
-We compose the instance-tracker and the pixel tracker to the hybrid tracker to fuse the matching matrix.
-We also add mutual check and temporal consistency constraints during inference.}
+We compose the instance tracker and the pixel tracker to the hybrid tracker to fuse the matching matrix.
+We also add a mutual check and temporal consistency constraints during inference.